unumux/willow/components/cards/readme.md

 1. Cards present a summary and link to additional details..
 1. Cards resemble physical cards.

+_Note:_ The content in a card should be kept brief.
+Remember a card should give just enough content to entice a user to click or tap on the card to view more.
+Truncating content on cards is also acceptable and is represented by adding ellipsis ("...") at the end of the content.

 _Examples: Articles on a news website, products on an eCommerce site, or posts on a social app._

 **Willow-Card** has two html options for providing the user an action, `<article>` and `<a>`.